-- Why start with variability under - domestication (artificial selection)? - Where did these varieties come from? - Why does hybridization alone not - Source of domesticated species: - "nature gives successive variations; man adds them up in certain directions useful to him.
-In this sense he may be said to make fac himself useful broad?" - to make for himself useful breeds" - Often the differences are so minor as to be undetected except by the skilled breeder species
+- Why start with variability under domestication (artificial selection)? - · Where did these varieties come from? - Why does hybridization alone not account for the varieties that exist? - Source of domesticated species: - "nature gives successive variations; man adds them up in certain directions useful to him.
+In this sense he may be said to make for himself useful breeds" - to make for himself useful breeds"

-"the accumulative action of Selection, whether applied methodically and more quickly, or unconsciously and more slowly, but more efficiently, is by far the predominant power" in producing change in domestic
+Often the differences are so minor as to be undetected except by the skilled breeder - "the accumulative action of Selection, whether applied methodically and more quickly, or unconsciously and more slowly, but more efficiently, is by far the predominant power" in producing change in domestic species